CalvinSlusarski/SecretServer-nodejs/README.md

  - **SearchSecrets_intersect** - secrets with all keywords in names
  - **SearchSecrets_union** - secrets with any of keywords in names
  - **SecretSummaryToSecret** - converts one or array of secrets summaries to one or array of secret profiles with all properties
+ - **SearchSecretsByExposedFieldValue** - searches for Secrets that match a field name / search term but only on Secret Fields marked Exposed for Display on the Secret Template
+ - **SearchSecretsByExposedValues** - Searches for Secrets across fields with a search term but only on Secret Fields marked Exposed for Display on the Secret Template.
+ - **SearchSecretsByFieldValue** - Searches for Secrets that match a field name / search term
+ - **SearchSecretsByFolder** - Web method that searches for Secrets within a folder.

 ## Will be implemented
     AddDependency